THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ THE DISCLOSURE FOR MORE INFO.

 Nice Accommodation In Ipoh

 If you want a modern hotel with facilities including babysitting this is the spot for you.
-The Ibis brand is known worldwide and the laundry service is something precious in Ipoh (minimal places have machines).
-There are lots of restaurants within a 15 minute walk, but if you prefer to dine in you can.
+MU Hotel has laundry service which something precious in Ipoh (minimal places have machines).
+There are lots of restaurants within a 15-minute walk, but if you prefer to dine in you can.

 Ipoh Downtown Hotel